 For example, my husband and I recently met with a pregnancy center ministry we have supported for some time.
 The ministry leaders shared how the timeline for the women they serve has accelerated, creating a greater need for early intervention activity by the ministry.
 Understanding how they have adapted their interaction helped us, as donors, understand more about the urgency and need for increased investment in the cause.

 Make the case for support.

-With so many things vying for their attention, donors may not have your organization top of mind, so clarity is key in every medium of communication.
+With so many things vying for their attention, especially at year end, donors may not have your organization top of mind, so clarity is key in every medium of donor communication.
 Share your mission and vision, the problem you are solving, your method or solution, the impact you have, and how you want donors to support the work.

-The last days of 2021 will go by quickly.
+The last days of 2022 will go by quickly.
 Block time today.
-Fine-tune your year-end calls and communication to differentiate your ministry.
+Fine-tune your year-end fundraising strategies to differentiate your organization.
 Set time apart to intentionally connect with donors.
-Help them understand the context of the work and make a clear case for support.
+Help them understand the context of the work and make a clear case for their generous support.
 As you serve donors well, share all opportunities to give outside the checkbook, too.

-Enjoy this season of connecting donors with the work God is doing through your ministry!
+Enjoy this season of connecting donors with the work God is doing through your nonprofit!